What is test design?

 Applying this thinking is crucial to create a test suite that serves us for the long run, and tells us what we want to learn from our tests.
 Cheaply.

 And that’s just a tip of the iceberg.
-In my next webinar, “How to Design Effective API Tests”, I’m going to way deeper into that iceberg.
+In my webinar, “How to Design Effective API Tests”, I’m digging way deeper into that iceberg.